Proj-Vanq/unvstats/README.md

 Version 2.3.0 hashes QKEYs so that they cannot misused.
 It upgrades the database automatically. **Note** that the database becomes backward incompatible.

 Requirements
 -------------------------------------------------------------------------------
-You need atleast the following things for the Tremulous server:
+You need at least the following things for the Unvanquished server:

  -  Python 2.6
  -  Site-Packages:                (common .deb or .rpm package name)